Website Manager

 Section 1.
 Regular Meetings.

-A. Regular monthly meetings will be held the first Tuesday of each month at 7:30 pm during the months of November thru through April and at 8:30 p.m. during the months of May thru October.
-The Board can change these times and dates as necessary.
+A. Regular monthly meetings will be held the first Monday of each month at 7:30 pm during the months of

 1. Roll call